drinkbird/drinkbird.github.io/_posts/blog/2020-08-18-the-secret-to-sustainable-motivation.md

 > You can't wait for motivation.
 You have to go after it with a club.

-It is easy to visualise this feedback loop working well once there is enough momentum, but what about getting started?
+It is easy to visualize this feedback loop working well once there is enough momentum, but what about getting started?

 ![Start by doing]({{ site.baseurl }}/images/sustainable-motivation-3.jpeg)
 <p class="text-center">Image source: <a href="https://www.instagram.com/shencomix/">Shen Comix</a></p>